Thursday, Thursday, Thursday.

 Don,

 Uh, I am assuming you mean wine.
 Otherwise...uh...I have no idea what it could be.
 I prefer white.
 Not because I'm a snob, not because red makes me feel sick.
-I just like the tas
+I just like the taste of white better.

 If you want ideas of wines for pairings, let me know.
 Always happy to help.